 Motels in Walpole, Denmark and Albany.

-Two guides, all transport from Perth, 8 nights accommodation, 8 breakfasts, 7 lunches, 6 dinners, entry to the Tree Tops Walk, National Park fees, insulated lunch bag, maps & map case and info pack.
+This is an all inclusive walking holiday (except for the 2 September 2018 departure date).
+Two guides, all transport from Perth, 8 nights accommodation, all meals, entry to the Tree Tops Walk, National Park fees, insulated lunch bag, maps & map case and info pack.